-Instead of having a seam go straight through the middle of the countertop, I wanted to do it an an angle and highlight it with an aluminum strip.
+Instead of having a seam go straight through the middle of the countertop I wanted to do it at an angle and highlight it with an aluminum strip.
 That way I could refer to it as a "decorative feature" instead of a "stress fracture".
-I bought a 1/8" x 2" x 12' strip of aluminum at Lowe's and propped up on the mold to decide what would look good, then marked it on the sides and template.
-We then used an angle guide to transfer the proper angles to the miter saw, where the sides and sink cutout were cut and then screwed in the mold with a 1/8" gap to allow for the aluminum strip to slide into the mold.
+I bought a 1/8" x 2" x 12' strip of aluminum at Lowe's, propped it up on the mold to decide what would look good, and then marked it on the sides and template.
+We then used an angle guide to transfer the proper angles to the miter saw, where the sides and sink cutout were cut, and then screwed in the mold with a 1/8" gap to allow for the aluminum strip to slide into the mold.

 I wanted to have curved corners on the island so you wouldn't impale your gut if you walked a little too close.
-To do this, we took 2" PVC pipe and cut it into 1/4th with the band saw.
-By using a belt sander, we were able to sand down the edge till they were paper thin on either side.
+To do this, we took 2" PVC pipe and cut it into 1/4" with the band saw.
+By using a belt sander, we were able to sand down the edges until they were paper thin on either side.
 We then used epoxy and taped them down in the corners.
 This worked like a charm and was part of Mr. P's evil genius showing through.
-Mr. P Note-Evil is as Evil does-etoN P .rM

 The last detail is a cutout hole for the faucet.
 One thing to keep in mind is that most kitchen faucets are made for 1.5" countertop depth.
 Not only is my countertop 2", but there's another 3/4" of plywood below that.
-For the cutout, I used PVC that the OUTSIDE diameter was smaller than the base of the faucet, but was big enough to get the hoses through.
-I cut it to 1.5" in length and then used a piece of 1/2" plywood circle so that when they were attached, they would be 2" tall.
-This allowed for a proper depth for the faucet, while also giving access for wrenches to screw it down.
+For the cutout, I used PVC with an OUTSIDE diameter smaller than the base of the faucet, but big enough to get the hoses through.
+I cut it to 1.5" in length and then used a 1/2" plywood circle so that when they were attached they would be 2" tall.
+This allowed for a proper depth for the faucet while also giving access for wrenches to screw it down.

-You also need to make sure that any cut sides of melamine that will be exposed to wet concrete need to be sealed so they won't swell up with moisture.
-To do this, I sprayed spray adhesive on the exposed edges, then put down clear packing tape on it.
-I trimmed the excess tape with an exacto.
-To avoid getting excess spray adhesive in the mold, I used a straight piece of cardboard to shield the overspray.
+You also need to make sure that any cut sides of melamine that will be exposed to wet concrete are sealed so they won't swell up with moisture.
+To do this I sprayed spray adhesive on the exposed edges, then put down clear packing tape on it.
+I trimmed the excess tape with an exacto knife.
+To avoid getting excess spray adhesive in the mold I used a straight piece of cardboard to shield the overspray.

-The tape covered up most of the screw heads in the mold, however there were some that were still exposed.
+The tape covered up most of the screw heads in the mold, but there were some that were still exposed.
 Since you need to remove the screws to break the mold, make sure that any exposed screw heads are filled with some type of clay or putty (plumbers putty, plasticine clay, etc.).
-This will avoid the concrete getting into the screw heads, making it next to impossible to unscrew them.
+This will avoid getting the concrete into the screw heads, which would make it next to impossible to unscrew them.

-I didn't have any significant overhangs with my countertop, so I didn't use rebar to support it, however I wanted more support, so I used 2 flat sheets of concrete wire mesh.
-I cut them to size then stacked and offset them, tying them with wire.
-You'll also notice I stacked two pieces of styrofoam to make 1" spacers off the bottom of the mold.
-Remember that if the wire mesh gets too close to the bottom or sides of the mold (which is the top of your finished countertop), you will have problems with Ghosting.
-By using spacers, we're ensuring that the mesh will be halfway in the middle of the countertop.
-Also make sure the mesh is 1" away from all edges of the mold.
+I didn't have any significant overhangs with my countertop, so I didn't use rebar to support it.
+I wanted more support so I used 2 flat sheets of concrete wire mesh.
+I cut them to size, then stacked and offset them, and tied them with wire.
+You'll also notice that I stacked two pieces of styrofoam to make 1" spacers off the bottom of the mold.
+Remember that if the wire mesh gets too close to the bottom or the sides of the mold (which is the top of your finished countertop) you will have problems with ghosting.
+By using spacers we're ensuring that the mesh will be halfway in the middle of the countertop.
+Also, make sure the mesh is 1" away from all the edges of the mold.

-Now that I had the support cage made I lifted it out for final preparation.
+Now that I had the support cage made, I lifted it out for final preparation.
 First off, I vacuumed the mold and cleaned it thoroughly with rubbing alcohol.
-To add further personalization to the countertops, I wanted to embed coins from places that my wife and I had traveled to.
+To add further personalization to the countertops I wanted to embed coins from places that my wife and I had traveled to.
 This was easily accomplished by rubbing a bit of caulk on the side of the coin I wanted exposed and arranging them face down on the mold.
 The caulk gives just enough adhesion to keep the coin in place during the pour and I didn't have to wait for it to dry.
-Mr. P Note-Remember the side of the coin that is facing down will be exposed when the countertop is finished-in other words the side you put the silicone on will be exposed.-

-The next step was to put the styrofoam spacers back in the mold, lay the cage down, and then tie wire to support the cage once the spacers were removed.
-I put screws around the outside edges of the mold so I could tie the wire around around the heads and then wrap them around the edge of the cage.
-Once all tied off, I slid the spacers out from under the cage which wall now suspended off the bottom of the mold.
+The next steps were to put the styrofoam spacers back in the mold, lay the cage down, and then tie wire to support the cage once the spacers were removed.
+I put screws around the outside edges of the mold so I could tie the wire around the heads and then wrap them around the edge of the cage.
+Once it was all tied off, I slid the spacers out from under the cage which was now suspended off the bottom of the mold.

-The other addition to my countertop was to have crushed blue glass in it which matched my blue glass mosaic tile in the kitchen.
-I purchased the glass from Cheng, however you could crush your own glass if you like.
-The directions suggested spraying spray adhesive on the mold so it will be tacky before putting down the glass.
-I did this and even though it doesn't stick the glass very hard, it makes it tacky enough so the glass won't pool together when the concrete is poured.
+The other addition to my countertop was to have crushed blue glass in it which matched the blue glass mosaic tile in my kitchen.
+I purchased the glass from Cheng, but you could crush your own glass if you like.
+The directions suggested using spray adhesive on the mold so it will be tacky before putting down the glass.
+I did this and even though it doesn't stick to the glass very hard, it makes it tacky enough so the glass won't pool together when the concrete is poured.
 Also, make sure the tip on your can of spray adhesive is clean.
 Mine wasn't and it put little bubbles on the mold which transferred to the countertop.
 I then dispersed the glass as evenly as possible.